pixee/docs/docs/codemods/java/pixee_java_harden-process-creation.md

 This codemod hardens all instances of [Runtime#exec()](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Runtime.html) to offer protection against attack.

 Left unchecked, `Runtime#exec()` can execute any arbitrary system command.
-If an attacker can control part of the strings used to as program paths or arguments, they could execute arbitrary programs, install malware, and anything else they could do if they had a shell open on the application host.
+If an attacker can control part of the strings used as program paths or arguments, they could execute arbitrary programs, install malware, and anything else they could do if they had a shell open on the application host.

 Our change introduces a sandbox which protects the application: